 The highlight of the Over the Rhine tour was getting to see the inside of the Rookwood Pottery studios.
 This business was founded back in 1880 by a pioneering female entrepreneur named Maria Longworth-Nichols.
 Photography is not allowed the studio, but it was a pleasure to meet the artists and hear them talk about how they got into the ceramics business, even if I didn’t get the pleasure of getting to put their faces on Instagram.

 The two most famous Rookwood pieces are their cat statues and their decorative tiles, one of which you can see in my photo above.
 Their tiles are all over Cincinnati, so I highly recommend playing Spot The Rookwood Tile as you roam about the city.
-(Sherry helped me get started with some good tips.)
+(My friend helped me get started with some good tips.)

 The other piece they are known for its a vaguely Egyptian looking sparkly green cat statue which is currently adorning my side table.
 The tour guide at Rookwood said they sell one of those green cats to almost every person who sees one.
 I blame the sparkles!
 Also cats have the power to hypnotize people, even ceramic cats.
 Everyone knows that.